-2. Huge and active community
+Pro #2: Huge and active community

 Furthermore, there is a huge community of RoR developers on GitHub.
 And, it is really active – there are many snippets of software with specific functions.
 You can easily use these snippets, better known as “gems”, as a basis for your own project – so you can focus on more difficult tasks.
-Plus, this means that you can always ask for help if you’re just getting started.
+In addition, this means that you can always ask for help if you’re just getting started.

-3. Great amount of helpful tools and libraries
+Pro #3: A great number of helpful tools and libraries

-4. Time efficiency
+Pro #4: Time efficiency

 Although it is relatively easy to learn the basics of this framework, it will take some time for you to unlock its true potential.
 However, if you’re ready to invest some time in this, you will definitely be amazed at how fast and effective you’ve become.

 Basically, this means that you can make more money in the same amount of time.
 That’s probably why there are so many schools, online and offline courses that are dedicated to Ruby on Rails.
 This also means that the community is getting even bigger – which means there will be even more efficient and helpful tools!
+Yay!